Navrojsekhon/FInal-Assignment/Homenetworkgroup6.md

 - **Intermittent drops:** Check for firmware update, reduce interference (microwave, cordless phones), test with different band.

 # **12. Conclusion**
-This SOP provides a complete, standardized procedure for setting up a secure home Wi-Fi network.
-Following these steps ensures proper installation, protection, and reliable connectivity for all devices in the household.
+This SOP gives you a full, step-by-step guide on how to set up a safe and properly working Wi-Fi network at home.
+By following all the steps in the document, you can make sure that:
+- Your Wi-Fi is installed correctly
+- Your network is secure from unauthorized access
+- All your home devices can connect smoothly and reliably In simple words, it ensures your home Wi-Fi is set up the right way, protected, and runs without problems.